 Rhubarb and Ginger Brûlée

-Rhubarb is just coming into season and at its very best.
-I have to say that after 40 years of devising crumbles, tarts, trifles and other uses for rhubarb, this season’s offering has narrowly – but positively – claimed the top spot.
+I have to say that after 40 years of devising crumbles, tarts, trifles and other uses for rhubarb, this has claimed the top spot.
 First of all, it’s simple to make, and secondly it’s perfect for serving either at an elegant supper or a special family Sunday lunch.

 |2 pieces stem ginger, finely chopped|